dhyaneesh/awesome-jax-flax-llms/README.md

 ## 🔥 **Next Steps**
 - 🏗 **Fine-tuning Support**: Enabling training on custom datasets.
 - ⚡ **Larger Model Implementations**: Expanding the repo with more LLMs.
-- 🏆 **Performance Optimizations**: Enhancing TPU inference efficiency.
+- 🏆 **Performance Optimizations**: Enhancing TPU inference efficiency based on strategies outlined in [HighPerfLLMs2024](https://github.com/rwitten/HighPerfLLMs2024) and the [JAX Scaling Book](https://jax-ml.github.io/scaling-book/).

 ## 📜 **License**
 This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
 See the [LICENSE](LICENSE) file for details.